Why Your Dryer Starts and Stops After a Few Minutes and How to Fix It

-Everyone knows that a few minutes in the dryer isn’t enough to get your clothes completely dry.
-In fact, a dryer that functions like this is a waste of power and money.
+Everyone knows a few minutes in the dryer isn’t enough to completely dry your clothes.
+A dryer that functions like this is a waste of power and money.

 Fixing your dryer with this problem requires troubleshooting the unit to find out the specific problem.
-Then, you can take the steps necessary for fixing your problematic dryer.
+Then, you can take the steps necessary to fix your problematic dryer.

 Below are some of the most common problems that cause a dryer to start and then stop mid-cycle.

 #1 The Thermal Fuse is Burnt Out

-Dryers operate with running heat at almost all times.
-The heating coil within them needs regulation or it could cause a fire.
-Dangerous dryers are dryers that start and do not stop, even if the heating element and coil are overheating.
+Dryers operate by running the heat at almost all times.
+The heating coil within them needs regulation or could cause a fire.
+Dangerous dryers start and do not stop, even if the heating element and coil are overheating.

-If your dryer runs for a few minutes and then stops, the thermal fuse may be failing or has become burnt out.
-There is only one of these thermal fuses attached to the heating element and coil.
+If your dryer runs for a few minutes and stops, the thermal fuse may fail or become burnt out.
+Only one of these thermal fuses is attached to the heating element and coil.

-The heating element will be given the chance to heat up, but once it gets to a certain point, the thermal fuse won’t be able to take the heat and cut the system.
-This is why the dryer is able to start and run for a while, but ultimately will stop.
+The heating element will be given a chance to heat up, but once it reaches a certain point, the thermal fuse won’t be able to take the heat and cut the system.
+This is why the dryer can start and run for a while but ultimately will stop.

 #2 The Dryer Drive Motor is Failing

-A more serious problem that could be the reason for a dryer starting and stopping mid cycle is if the dryer drive motor is beginning to fail.
+A more serious problem that could be why a dryer starts and stops mid-cycle is if the dryer drive motor is beginning to fail.

-The dryer drive motor is an essential part of the dryer that picks up RPMs as the dryer cycle runs.
-If the drive motor is beginning to fail, it will short out and shut off the entire cycle after only a few minutes.
+The dryer drive motor is an essential part that picks up RPMs as the dryer cycle runs.
+If the drive motor begins to fail, it will short out and shut off the entire cycle after only a few minutes.

 To troubleshoot a dryer drive motor, listen for the clicking sound at the end of the cycle that happens mid-cycle.
 That is the drive motor shutting off and stopping the cycle.